sage-code/maj/alphabet.md

 ------|----------
 b     | v
 l     | r
+j     | x
+q     | c

 Other considerations when making words is the coda.
-If a word is different from another word only by coda, and this is a vowel then the words are sound alike.
-The sound alike words must represent the same thing.
+If a word is different from another word only by coda, and this is a vowel then one of the words must be changed or the words must be related.

-For noun "a"/"y"/"e", verb "u", adjective, adverb:"o" are sound alike.
-Therefore words must be distinguished with another letter to represent different words if they use sound-alike coda vowel.

-For words terminated in sound alike consonants: consonant, the words must differ with another letter in the middle, otherwise they will represent the same word.
-This rule can have exceptions but preferable not to.

-The sound alike function is not yet created.

 ## Algorithm